-Alice Bucknell is a visual artist based in London.
+Alice Bucknell is an artist and writer based in London.
 Her research-based practice moves through and across mediums to probe questions of identity and place in the wake of globalization and digital cultures.
 Central to her practice are the ideas of u/dys-topia, the hybrid, android, and the cyborg, nostalgia and retromania, global cities, and the socio-cultural effects and affects of virtual reality and the Cloud.

 Her work has appeared as installation, moving image, sculpture, audio, and as print and digital text.
 Her research practice surveys the obsession with ruination and abandonment aesthetics within contemporary culture and film, themes of fantasy, emptiness, and cultural amnesia in the global city, and the influence of Smart devices, virtual reality, and mapping software on our understanding of identity and place.
 She works predominantly from and within the voids of Florida, Detroit, and Berlin.